Swatantrya Veer Savarkar (film): Plot

 —are arrested, and imprisonend in the infamous Kalapani in Andaman.

 In prison, the Savarkar brothers face brutal treatment, including solitary confinement and physical abuse.
 Despite hardships, Vinayak continues his struggle, advocating for better conditions for political prisoners.
 After years of imprisonment, Vinayak is released but faces restrictions.
 He coins the term Hindutva and continues his activism, challenging casteism and advocating for a united India.
 He refuses to support Gandhi's Quit India Movement.
 Fearing partition, he urges Hindus to prepare for military defence.
 As India moves towards independence, the film delves on the partition, the Naval Mutiny, and Gandhi's assassination.
 The movie concludes in 1950 with Savarkar being imprisoned due to concerns over a potential bomb blast during Pakistani Prime Minister Liaquat Ali Khan's visit to India.

 Production

-Randeep Hooda took over directing the film from Mahesh Manjrekar, who quit the project citing differences with Randeep over the script and inclusion of irrelevant historical figures and events.
+Mahesh Manjrekar was initially signed to direct the film, but opted out citing creative difference with Randeep Hooda over the script and inclusion of irrelevant historical figures and events, and was subsequently replaced by Hooda himself, marking his directorial debut.